SvenMuc/CarND-TrafficSignClassifier-P2/writeup/writeup.md

 ## Visualization of the CNN Layers
 The following list describes the features maps of the layer 1 activation relu.
 The activation unit is calculated for the keep right traffic sign.

-- Feature Map 0 seems to look for round shapes and the arrow head
+- Feature Map 0 seems to look for round shapes and the arrow line
-- Feature Map 1 seems to look for round shapes with an right arrow
+- Feature Map 13 seems to look for round shapes with an right arrow head
-- Feature Map 3 and 5 seems to look for round shapes with more "clutter/noise" in the background
+- Feature Map 2, 7, 11 and 14 seem to look for round shapes with more "clutter/noise" in the background

 **CNN Layer 1**